Mammoth Mountain is one massive mountain. That’s why it’s named Mammoth… when you come here to play the opportunities are just about endless.

-With it’s 3100 vertical feet of skiing and snow boarding much of it above tree line and a high base lodge at 9000 feet you are going to get some great snow and the best snow pack in the west.
+With 3100 vertical feet of skiing and snowboarding much of it above the tree line and a high base lodge at 9000 feet, you are going to get some great snow and the best snowpack in the west.

-It was a big dream that know one else wanted to tackle.
+It was a big dream that no one else wanted to tackle.
 So Dave along with his crew and investors went to work one day at a time on Mammoth Mountain.

 50 years later we have been left with a Mecca of a ski and snowboard area.

 Mammoth Mountain Ski Area has everything from above tree line bowls, to endless groomed run, unbound parks, tree-lined powder runs, powder, the wind buff machine, groomed packed powder, and come spring the perfect corn snow to ride on.

 Mammoth Mountain Ski Area tops out at an elevation of 11,053 Feet

 The snow season runs from late October/ early November through May and can run all the way to July 4th on some of the bigger snow years.
 One year they ran from October 8th – August 16th.
 In 2017 the ski area went all the way to August 6th, even with a very warm summer on hand.

 The mammoth mountain snowpack is one of the more consistent worldwide.
 With a 9000-foot mid-mountain base center the Main Lodge can offer skiing from Halloween to July 4th.

 Funny how people say it never rains or snows in California.
 Mammoths Snowfalls can range from an average of around 350 inches at the 8000-foot level to well over 500 inches up at 11,053 feet.
 In big snow years, we can almost double those numbers.